jrderuiter/snakemake-rnaseq/README.md

 The final output (the merged counts) is located in the tab-separated file `merged.txt`.

-## Authors

-* Julian de Ruiter (@jrderuiter)

 ## Usage

 ### Step 1: Install workflow

-If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/rnaseq-star-featurecounts/releases).
+If you simply want to use this workflow, download and extract the [latest release](https://github.com/jrderuiter/snakemake-rnaseq/releases).
 If you intend to modify and further develop this workflow, fork this repository.
 Please consider providing any generally applicable modifications via a pull request.

 In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).